Windows and Weatherization

 • Technical requirements (Current Version 7 requirements)

-• When you submit your paperwork EMNRD for the tax certificate, you must submit a separate application for each window and each door
+• After installation submit your paperwork to the state for a tax certificate that you will file with your taxes.
+You must submit a separate application for each window and each door.

 Thermal Management: Shading, Sealing, Insulating